codefresh-io/docs.codefresh.io/_docs/docker-registries/working-with-docker-registries.md

 For more examples such as using multiple tags, or pushing in parallel see the [push examples]({{site.baseurl}}/docs/codefresh-yaml/steps/push/#examples)

+### Pushing images with an optional prefix

+There are some Registry providers that require a specific prefix for all your Docker images.
+This is often the name of an organization, account or other top level construct defined by the Registry.

+  `codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+  build:
+    title: "Building Docker image"
+    type: "build"
+    image_name: "acme-company/trivial-go-web"
+    working_directory: "${{clone}}"
+    tag: "latest"
+    dockerfile: "Dockerfile.multistage"
+    stage: "build"
+    registry: azure
+{% endraw %}
+{% endhighlight %}

+The example above will push the final Docker image as `kostisazureregistry.azurecr.io/acme-company/trivial-go-web:latest`.
+However, you can also setup the prefix globally once in the [Docker integration screen]({{site.baseurl}}/docs/docker-registries/external-docker-registries/#using-an-optional-repository-prefix).
+This way you can simplify your pipelines and have them mention only the final image name.

+{%
+  include image.html
+  lightbox="true"
+  file="/images/artifacts/working-with-images/registry-prefix.png"
+  url="/images/artifacts/working-with-images/registry-prefix.png"
+  alt="Global registry prefix"
+  caption="Global registry prefix"
+  max-width="70%"
+%}

+The example above will automatically prefix all your Docker images with `acme-company`.

+Now you can simplify your build/push step as below:

+  `codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+  build:
+    title: "Building Docker image"
+    type: "build"
+    image_name: "trivial-go-web"
+    working_directory: "${{clone}}"
+    tag: "latest"
+    dockerfile: "Dockerfile.multistage"
+    stage: "build"
+    registry: azure
+{% endraw %}
+{% endhighlight %}

+The final Docker image will still be `kostisazureregistry.azurecr.io/acme-company/trivial-go-web:latest`.

 ## Promoting Docker images

 Apart from building and pushing a brand new docker image, you can also "promote" a docker image by copying it from one registry to another.